Saving 42% in RDS instances by Reserving Capacity - $16,240 yearly

 db.r5.24xlarge | 48 | 96 | 768 | EBS-Only | 19,000 | 25 |

-It is important to know that once you commit to this, you cannot go back, the next day after the commitment they will bill the entire cost of the remaining days until the end of the month and the next month on the first day they will bill everything but of course they will charge the credit card on the regular schedule. |
+It is important to know that once you commit to this, you cannot go back.
+The day after the commitment, they will bill the entire cost of the remaining days until the end of the month, and on the first day of the next month, they will bill everything.
+But of course, they will charge your credit card on the regular schedule.

-Here the billing before the purchase:
+Here is the billing before the purchase:

-Here the billing after the purchase:
+Here is the billing after the purchase:

 Get quality content updates subscribing to the newsletter, Zero Spam!